waafi-adam/INF2006-BigCloud-Group18/README.md

    # Start frontend server
    cd ../../application-code/web-tier
-   npm run dev  # This is for local testing only
+   npm run dev
    ```

-7. The application should be running at `http://localhost:3000/`.
+6. The application should be running at `http://localhost:3000/`.

-### Deployment on AWS (Production)
+## Deployment on AWS (Production)

-For deploying this application on AWS, follow this guide which is based on the **same architecture**:
+For deploying this application on AWS, follow this guide based on the **React.js + Node.js + MySQL** architecture:
 [Deploying a Three-Tier Web Application on AWS](https://www.youtube.com/watch?v=amiIcyt-J2A)

-The tutorial uses the repository: [AWS Three-Tier Web Architecture Workshop](https://github.com/aws-samples/aws-three-tier-web-architecture-workshop.git), but since our app follows the same **React.js + Node.js + MySQL** setup and folder structure, the deployment process should be the same.

 ## Contributing